 Running: the act of beating your body against the forces of the Universe as hard as you can for as long as you can.
 In other words, self-torture.

 How do I know?
-Because I’m the exact same way, duh.
+Because I’m the exact same way.
+Duh.
 Working hard sucks.
-Not only do you have to do things, but you have to do them for extended periods of time.
-Honestly, who has the energy for that?
-Definitely not you, especially when you work a full-time job, putting yourself through the motions for forty-plus hours a week for that paycheck that, unless you’re self-employed, isn’t even worth it.
+Not only must you physically do things, but you must do them for extended periods of time.
+Who has the energy for that?
+Definitely not you, especially when you work a full-time job and put yourself through all those motions for forty-plus hours a week for a paycheck that, unless you’re self-employed, isn’t even worth it in the first place.

-“Big words from a guy who doesn’t have a job,” says you, a human who has a job.
+“Big words for some guy who doesn’t have a job,” says you, someone who has a job.

-In every moment, you have a choice to make, and there are really only two options.
-The first: work hard for someone else; literally cheat the system of life itself for a measly portion of that human’s paycheck to cover the needs of your chosen lifestyle.
-Don’t improve your own life, just improve someone else’s life and get an allowance for doing it; bend over backwards, torture yourself by carrying out their will, and after you’re done doing what they tell you to do, if you have any energy left over at all, carry out your own will with the scraps they’ve spared you.
+As far as life goes, you have a choice to make, and there are only two options.
+The first: work hard for someone else; literally cheat the system of life itself for a measly portion of someone else’s paycheck to cover the needs your lifestyle demands.
+Don’t improve your life, improve someone else’s and collect an allowance for doing it; bend over backwards, torture yourself by carrying out their will, and after you’re done doing what they tell you to, take all the scraps they’ve spared you and carry out what’s left of your own will.
 Sounds fun, doesn’t it?

 You see, even if you already chose the first option, it’s not too late to change your mind.
-It’s never too late to choose option two, whether you’re young or old, smart or stupid, rich or poor, worthy or undeserving, whatever.
+It’s never too late to choose option two, whether you’re young, old, smart, stupid, rich, poor, worthy, undeserving, whatever.
 That second option is always there, dangling right above your head just waiting to be snatched – all you have to do is snatch it.

 What is this mystical second option, then?
 To work hard for yourself, of course!
-Bend over backwards for you, torture yourself by working hard, just like you always did before, but do it for your own benefit, carry out your own will.
-Put your energy into your own life instead of someone else’s.
+Bend over backwards for you, torture yourself by working hard just like you always did before, but do it for your own benefit.
+Carry out your own will.
+Put your energy into your own life instead of putting it into someone else’s.

 Worry not, as I have a solution for this problem too.
 You know what it is?
 A magical three-letter mouth noise that can make all your problems go away.
 You ready?
-Say it with me, say it out loud as you read it off the page: RUN.
-Yes, get out there and work that hairless ape body that god herself gave you!
-It’s the easiest way to learn how to work hard, I promise you, and evolutionarily speaking, you’re built for it.
+Say it with me here, say it out loud as you read it off the page: RUN.
+Yes, get out there and work that hairless ape body that Uni Herself gave you!
+It’s the easiest way to learn how to work hard, I promise you that, and evolutionarily speaking, you’re built for it.

-The way our bodies are shaped, our muscles distributed, the way we automatically cool ourselves by leaking when we get hot – let’s face facts, it may suck but humans are built for hard work.
-And that’s mighty convenient because, as a human, one has to work.
-Life is work for a human because humans are the managers of this planet, plain and simple.
-Just look at the words: human, manager, hu(man)ager.
-You think that’s a coincidence?
+The way our bodies are shaped, the way our muscles are distributed, the way we automatically cool ourselves down by leaking when we get too hot?
+Let us face the truth: it may stink, but humans are built for hard work.
+Which is mighty convenient, because, as a human, one must work.
+Life is work for humans because humans are the managers of the planet, plain and simple.
+Look at the words: human, manager, hu[man]ager.
+Do you actually think that’s a coincidence?
 Come on.

-Oh, you don’t believe me?
-Okay, let’s use the deer as an example.
-I live in the woods and there are enough deer here to feed every last starving human living on this planet.
-We have a ton of the hooved fiends and they have nothing better to do than eat, breed and avoid their natural predators.
-That’s their job and they’re so good at it that, if they go unchecked, they will happily decimate the entire forest.
+What, you don’t believe me?
+Okay, let’s use deer as an example.
+I live back in the woods and there are enough deer here to feed every last starving human being on this planet.
+We have a ton of the hooved fiends and they have nothing better to do than eat, breed, and avoid their natural predators.
+That is their job and they’re so good at it that, if they go unchecked, they will happily decimate the entire forest.
 For sport.

 Why would the decimation of the forest be bad?
 Because the forest is a city of plants and plants make oxygen, which is necessary for humans to human.
-So what do we do when the combined forces of the wolves, coyotes, bears, bobcats, mountain lions, wild dogs, wolverines, released exotic pets, the remaining descendants from Jungle Habitat and literally every other species of deciduous carnivore can’t handle the deer population?
-We, the managers of this planet, get our bows and arrows (or guns for those who just can’t hang with the big dogs), we go into the woods, and we hunt.
+Plus, the forest is pretty in the springtime.
+So what do we do when the combined forces of the wolves, coyotes, bears, bobcats, pumas, wild dogs, ex-housecats, porcupines, beavers, wolverines, released exotic pets, the descendants of the Jungle Habitat leftovers, bigfoot, the Jersey Devil, and literally every other species of backwoods carnivore can’t handle the deer population?
+We, the managers of this planet, get our bows and arrows (or guns for those who just can’t hang with the big dogs), we get out into the woods, and we hunt.
 Then, we feast.
-This is what we’ve done for hundreds of thousands of years… I think; regardless of chronological specificities, that’s what humans have done ever since the invention of the bow and arrow by some cave-dweller who probably thought the world was flat, if it even had a concept of the world at all.
+This is what our species has done ever since the invention of the bow and arrow by some cave-dweller who probably thought the world was flat, if it even had a concept of the world at all.
 The method is tried and true.

 “But Hunter!”
 I can sense you screeching, hardly able to handle the truth.
-“A human being can’t outrun a deer, that’s poppycock!”
+“A human can’t outrun a deer, that’s, that’s… that’s poppycock!”

 Well first of all, I like your use of the word poppycock.
 Second of all, you’re right, and that’s just fine.
 We don’t have to outrun them.